pseudogames/pseudogames-site/static/release/cyberdaemon/cyberdaemon.md

 * date: 1999
 * team: 9hells

-Autonomous Quake 1 robot, initially hacked from the protocol and map files and later integrated on the oppened source code.
+Autonomous Quake 1 robot, initially hacked from the protocol and map files and later integrated on the open source Quake.

 > Sistema de navegação em ambientes virtuais 3D
 >